-7. Supportive services: Supportive services to enable eligible youth to participate in activities provided by the Workforce Investment Act will be provided by the Greater Nebraska Workforce Investment area.
+- 7. Supportive services: Supportive services to enable eligible youth to participate in activities provided by the Workforce Innovation and Opportunity Act will be provided by the Greater Nebraska Workforce Development area.
 Such services may include, but not limited to, the following:

 - Linkages to community services

 - Assistance with transportation costs

 - Assistance with childcare and dependent care costs

-- Referrals to medical services

-- Assistance with the costs of uniforms, appropriate work attire, work-related tool needs, including such items as eye glasses and protective eye gear
+- Assistance with housing costs

+- Assistance with needs-related payments

-Supportive services will be documented as necessary for a client to complete their Individual Service Strategy.
+Supportive services will be documented as necessary for clients to complete their Individual Service Strategy.
 In addition, the service provider must implement and document all efforts made to obtain supportive services from other agencies and local partners.

-8. Adult mentoring for the period of participation and a subsequent period for a total of not less than 12 months: The Greater Nebraska Workforce Investment area will utilize the adult mentoring activity as an experience that will provide the youth with a role model for positive social behaviors, a resource on functioning in the professional world and a supporter to provide stability and compassion during the youth's transitions.
+- 8. Adult mentoring for a minimum duration of 12 months that may occur both during and after program participation: The Greater Nebraska Workforce Development area will utilize the adult mentoring activity as an experience that will provide the youth with a role model for positive social behaviors, a resource on functioning in the professional world and a supporter to provide stability and compassion during the youth's transitions.
 Partners involved in delivering these youth services may include, but not be limited to, local public schools, community colleges, other educational institutions, and community service organizations such as Teammates or Older Workers.
 Mentoring may also be specialized, depending on the client's needs.
-Such specialized populations may include pregnant/parenting teens or offenders.

-9. Follow-up services for not less than 12 months after the completion of participation:

-The Greater Nebraska Workforce Investment area will provide follow-up services for not less than 12 months after completion of participation, as appropriate, in services provided by the Workforce Investment Act.
-Follow-up services may include activities such as:

-- The leadership development and support services identified above - Regular contact with the youth's employer including addressing work-related problems
+Such specialized populations may include pregnant/parenting teens or offenders. - 9.
+Follow-up services a minimum duration of 12 months after the completion of participation, as appropriate.
+Follow-up services may be provided beyond 12 months at the Local Board's discretion: The Greater Nebraska Workforce Development area will provide follow-up services for not less than 12 months after completion of participation, as appropriate, in services provided by the Workforce Innovation and Opportunity Act.
+Follow-up services may include activities such as: - The leadership development and support services identified above - Regular contact with the youth's employer including addressing work-related problems

-- Assistance in securing better paying employment, career development, and further education - Work-related peer support groups - Adult mentoring - Tracking the progress of youth in employment after training is completed
+- Assistance in securing better paying employment, career development, and further education

+- Work-related peer support groups

+- Adult mentoring

+- Tracking the progress of youth in employment after training is completed

-10. Comprehensive guidance and counseling, which may include drug and alcohol abuse counseling and referral.
-The Greater Nebraska Workforce Investment area will either provide onsite comprehensive guidance and counseling or provide access, through the referral process to other entities that provide such services.
+- 10. Comprehensive guidance and counseling, which may include drug and alcohol abuse counseling and referral: The Greater Nebraska Workforce Development area will either provide onsite comprehensive guidance and counseling or provide access, through the referral process to other entities that provide such services.
 The comprehensive guidance and counseling shall include drug and alcohol abuse counseling as well as other guidance and counseling activities that are appropriate to the needs of the individual.

+- 11. Financial literacy education: The Greater Nebraska Workforce Development area will either provide onsite financial literacy education or provide access through the referral process to other local entities that provide such education.
+Financial literacy references possessing "a skill set that allows people to make good decisions about how to use the money they have" (National Financial Educators Council).
+Financial literacy educational programs may include lessons on topics such as:

+- Budgeting

+- Loans and debt

+- Credit card management and credit reporting

+- Account management

+- Insurance

+- Investments

+- Taxes